|

 artists that I have ever worked with.
 The real deal, no artifice."

-reunited in the studio recently with his most formidable female
+Klein and his most formidable female

-creative partner, Joni Mitchell, with the duo releasing Both Sides
+creative partner, Joni Mitchell, released Both Sides

 Now in 2000 that recontextualized eight great standards and two